HfH-DLC/pressbooks-hfh/README.md

 Implemented in `components/quicktags.php`.

-### Subscriber Management

-Using the [Shibboleth plugin](https://wordpress.org/plugins/shibboleth/), users belonging to a certain organization can be granted subscriber permissions automatically.
-The groups being able to access a certain book can be selected at `Settings > Privacy`.

-For this feature to work properly, a small modification needs to be made to the source code of the Shibboleth plugin.

-Implemented in `components/user.php`.

 ### Custom Shortcodes

 - `hfh_parts` and `hfh_chapters` provide a linked visualization of the parts and chapters of the book.
 The intent is that they are put on top of the page with `hfh_parts` before `hfh_chapters` if both are used.